Mjz86/c_colon/README.md

-# c colon's mcc abi and its implications:
+# c colon lang  and the mcc abi:

 > intruduction: